 - Steam Clean Bags

-When you’re a breast pumping mom, one of the best time savers is using steam clean bags, such as these ones from Ardo or Medela, to quickly sterilize your breast pump accessories.
+When you’re a breast pumping mom, one of the best time savers is using steam clean bags, such as these ones from Medela, to quickly sterilize your breast pump accessories.
 Just throw your breast pump parts into a steam clean bag, add a little water, and pop them in the microwave to sterilize them.
 Definitely faster than boiling the parts or running them in the dishwasher.

 - Lanolin Nipple Cream